 The Chinese market offers tremendous growth potential for his sector.
 He stated that China was the third-largest market for EU agri-food products, with 14.5 billion euros.
 He added that China is also the second-largest market for EU exports to GI-protected products (roughly nine percent) including wines and spirits.

 They now have the opportunity to improve their business and become an important link in our production chain for the most well-known drink in the world thanks to traditional methods of processing rye triticale, wheat barley, wheat, oats, rye, and triticale.

-Tmall & E-Commerce : new gate of the distribution in China
+Tmall & E-Commerce: new gate of distribution in China

 Promotion of alcoholic beverages in China is also possible offline.
-Most spirits are sold offline, in bars, specialized alcohol shops, wholesales markets, restaurants, supermarkets and other places.
+Most spirits are sold offline, in bars, specialized alcohol shops, wholesale markets, restaurants, supermarkets, and other places.
 Shanghai is an example of this.
-There are 670 specialty alcohol stores, 2581 bars and 220 wholesale markets, which allows spirits to be exposed to more people.
+There are 670 specialty alcohol stores, 2581 bars, and 220 wholesale markets, which allows spirits to be exposed to more people.
 Bars are not the right place to sell Chinese Baijiu mixed with western spirits, since they are often exotic.